gavin-jaynes/Gavin-s_Portfolio/README.md

 ## About Me

 Hello!
-I'm Gavin Jaynes, a passionate and detail-oriented Web Developer with a background in data analysis and non-destructive testing.
-I specialize in developing web applications and RESTful APIs, with a strong focus on quality, analytical problem-solving, and continuous learning.
-My GitHub portfolio features a range of projects that demonstrate my expertise in Node.js, SQL, JavaScript, R, and data analysis.
-I am committed to delivering innovative solutions in both web development and data analysis.
+I'm Gavin Jaynes.
+I'm a Computer Science student at Boise State University with a focus in Machine Learning, building a strong foundation in software development, data workflows, and technical problem-solving.
+My current work centers around Node.js, JavaScript, SQL, and R, tools I’ve used to build RESTful APIs and explore real-world datasets including an in-depth project on global cancer rates.
+I also bring hands-on experience from the field as a former test technician in imaging hardware where I learned the value of precision and systems thinking.

-Explore my portfolio to see my projects and skills in action.
-For any inquiries or collaboration opportunities, feel free to connect with me on LinkedIn or reach out via email.
+This portfolio reflects my learning journey, personal projects, and growing technical skillset.
+I’m always open to collaboration, feedback, or connecting with others in tech.
+Feel free to reach out any time.

-Thank you for your interest!
+Thanks for visiting!

 ## Table of Contents